Ancient-Wisdom.Co.Uk

 The German equivalent of ley lines is 'Heilige Linien', or 'holy lines'.
 The area of 'Teutberger Wald', also known as the 'German heartland' has a significant network of these lines which include the Externsteine and the megalithic stone circle at Bad Meinberg.

-It has been suggested that there are enough sites to play statistical 'dot to dot' with, and that a survey of English pubs and telephone boxes will yield the same level of statistical probability as determined by ley-hunters.
+It has been suggested that there are enough prehistoric sites to play statistical 'dot to dot' with, and that a survey of English pubs and telephone boxes will yield the same level of statistical probability as determined by ley-hunters.
 This is a reasonable point and therefore needs to be remembered at all times.
-The argument of random chance is countered by the addition of folk-lore and tradition associated to ley-markers and through exhaustive research that has enabled predictions of locations of ancient tracks and ley-markers to have been later substantiated through archaeology (4).
+The argument of random chance is countered by the addition of folk-lore and tradition associated to ley-markers and through exhaustive research that has enabled predictions of locations of ancient tracks and ley-markers to have been later substantiated through archaeology.
+(4)

 (Return to the top)

-When were Ley-lines first made.
+When were Ley-lines First Made.

 We know that the European landscape was significantly redesigned using geometric principles in the middle ages by the Cathars, Knights Templar and the Holy church of Rome.
-We also know that a large number of the great Cathedrals Churches and Holy sites were built over earlier pre-existing pagan sites and constructions (Glastonbury, Knowlton, Rudstone etc etc).
-The re-use of ancient sites can even be seen to extend back to pre-historic times such as the re-use of several large menhirs as capstones for passage-mounds in the Carnac region.
+We also know that a large number of the great Cathedrals Churches and Holy sites were built over earlier pre-existing pagan sites and constructions (Xewkija, Knowlton, Rudstone etc) The re-use of ancient sites can even be seen to extend back to pre-historic times such as the re-use of several large menhirs as capstones for passage-mounds in the Carnac region.
 It is this simple fact, combined with the observation that these same megalithic structures are invariably found to be the ley-points along which such lines are determined, that places the origin of ley-lines into the prehistoric past.
 (It by no means follows that all megalithic sites were placed on ley-lines).

 It is not uncommon to find the terms 'ley-lines' and 'roman roads' in the same context, but it is important to draw a distinction between the two, as there is absolutely no pre-requisite for a ley-line to include roads, pathways, or any visible connection between ley-points of any kind whatsoever.
 It is the case however, that some ley-lines have been identified along which ancient paths or roads follow (or run alongside), and it is perhaps worth first considering the origin of these ancient tracks, and their connection with ley-lines.